naveensrinivasan/release-dir-list/SECURITY_ATTESTATION_REPORT.md

 }
 ```

-Same as ClamAV - any matches and we're done.
+Like ClamAV, any YARA rule matches cause the workflow to fail.

 ## What We Attest